To book textured ceiling removal services, please visit our sister company Expert Painters

-Very few things date a space like textured ceiling, and not in a charming way.
-They were very popular in the 1950’s because they made easy work of finishing ceiling and hiding imperfections, but start going out of style around the same time disco did as people discovered that they are difficult to repair, hard to clean, and dust and spiderwebs magnets.
+Very few things date a space like a textured ceiling, and not in a charming way.
+They were very popular in the 1950s because they made easy work of finishing ceiling and hiding imperfections, but started going out of style around the same time disco did, as people discovered that they are difficult to repair, hard to clean, and dust and spiderweb magnets.

 Our approach for removing the texture will depend on the kind of ceiling.
-The are two basic kinds of textured ceiling:
+There are two basic kinds of textured ceilings:

 This texture is achieved by applying drywall compound or plaster to the ceiling using tools like trowels, brushes, and rollers.
 Only one person can do the room since every tradesman’s technique varies, creating a unique pattern.
 If the texture is adhering to the ceiling, we can skim coat over it with a few applications of drywall mud, then sand and paint it.
 If the texture is falling from the ceiling, we need to scrape it off and skim coat the surface until smooth.

-Depending on when the spray textures were installed, they may contain white asbestos fibers, so removal requires sealing the room and containing the material.
-By applying water, we will stop the fibers from becoming airborne.
+Depending on when the spray textures were installed, they may contain white asbestos fibers, so removal requires sealing the room and containing the debris.
+By applying water, we can stop the fibers from becoming airborne.